mattermost/mattermost-handbook/contributors/contributors/ways-to-contribute/community-content-program.md

-# The Mattermost Community Content Program
+# The Mattermost Community Writing Program

 Mattermost wants to be a central resource for helping developers improve their productivity.
 To that end, we want to open our blog to our diverse community to share expertise, tips and tricks, guides, and other technical resources that help developers get work done.
 We’ll compensate authors whenever we publish their content.